OBSERVATIONS – OPERA

 Cooperation with WMO in the context of WIGOS for global exchange of radar knowledge

 Odyssey, the OPERA Data Centre, generates and archives composite products from raw single site radar data using common pre-processing and compositing algorithms.

 Odyssey creates 3 composite products:

 The composites cover the whole of Europe in a Lambert Equal Area projection.
 They are updated every 15 minutes, and issued ca. 15 minutes after data time.

-In the Surface rain rate composite each composite pixel is a weighted average of the lowest valid pixels of the contributing radars, weighted by the inverse of the beam altitude.
+In the rain rate composite each composite pixel is a weighted average of the valid pixels of the contributing radars, weighted by a quality index, the distance from center of the pixel and an exponential index related to inverse of the beam altitude.
 Polar cells within a search radius of 2.5 km of the composite pixel are considered.
-Data measured below 200 m altitude are not used.
 Measured reflectivity values are converted to rainfall (mm/h) using the Marshall-Palmer equation.
-Rainfall accumulation is simply the sum of the previous four 15-minute surface rain-rate products.
-In the Maximum reflectivity composite each composite pixel contains the maximum of all polar cell values of the contributing radars at that location.
+Rainfall accumulation is simply the sum of the previous four 15-minute rain-rate products.
+In the maximum reflectivity composite each composite pixel contains the maximum of all polar cell values of the contributing radars at that location.